Introduction

 Common Mistakes or Misunderstandings

 One common misconception is that all metals are ductile and all nonmetals are brittle.
 While it is true that many metals are ductile and many nonmetals are brittle, this is not a universal rule.
-For example, some metals like cast iron and certain alloys can be brittle, while some nonmetals like certain polymers can be quite flexible.
+As an example, some metals like cast iron and certain alloys can be brittle, while some nonmetals like certain polymers can be quite flexible.

 FAQs